simonemmott/FilesystemEntityManager/README.md

 #### Systematic Configuration of Storage Parameters
 Configuration that applies to all of the classes managed by file system entity managers are set by calling methods directly on the instance of `FemConfig` returned by the call to `config()` on the entity manager factory instance.

-All these examples are based on an entity manager factoy created with the following java
+All these examples are based on an entity manager factory created with the following java
 ```java
 femf = FilesystemEntityManagerFactory.startup(new File("example/new/femf"));
 ```